-- Cost – Customers aren’t constrained to ordering a whole glass if they don’t end up not liking a certain drink.
+- Cost – Customers aren’t constrained to ordering a whole glass of a cocktail they might not like.

 - Consistent taste – Bartenders make drinks the way they like them, which is fair, but this doesn’t provide consistency on a daily basis.
-With self-pour, customers receive the same tasty cocktail each and every time they pour.
+With self-pour technology, customers receive the same tasty cocktail each and every time they pour.

 - Easy sampling – Customers can conveniently sample small amounts of various cocktails on tap without the fear of wasting $12 on a drink they didn’t like.
 This provides customers with an amazing amount of freedom to find the beverages they enjoy without paying too much.

 - Fun – Customers now become their own bartenders.
 They engage with each other, discussing which beverages taste the best and why.
-And the best part is that their happy faces end up on their social media feeds, showcasing your establishment, providing you with free and valuable exposure to that customer’s social media and community sphere.
+And the best part is that their happy faces end up on their social media feeds, showcasing your establishment, providing you with free and valuable exposure to that customer’s social media network.